sjsu-library/unionist/_items/unionist--text-0114.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: As the next thing to having wisdom ourselves, is to profit by that of others, so<br>the next thing to having merit ourselves is to take care the meritorious profit<br>by us; for he that rewards the deserving, makes himself one of that number.<br>
+transcription: 'As the next thing to having wisdom ourselves, is to profit by that of others, so the next thing to having merit ourselves is to take care the meritorious profit by us; for he that rewards the deserving, makes himself one of that number. '
 scholarlyNotes:
 commentary: How are the meritorious defined?
 relatedPeople: